Overview

 3

-This course provides students with practical, hands-on experience with the Internet of Things (IoT) systems.
-Topics include industrial wireless network exploitation, tamper-proof mechanisms, encryption key exchange, JTAG debugging, component identification, logic analyzers and oscilloscopes, firmware retrieval and analysis, sensor systems and common system architectures.
+This course provides students practical, hands on experience with the Internet of Things (IoT) systems.
+Topics include: industrial wireless network exploitation, encryption key exchange, debugging, component identification, the use of logic analyzers and oscilloscopes, firmware retrieval and analysis, sensor systems and common system architectures.

 Pre-requisites: